 - Stay away from caffeine, because it raises stress hormones.

 - Cross things off your to-do list, especially if you feel overwhelmed and that’s contributing to anxiety.

 - Use positive affirmations that you can write down and tack up on the wall, or for use during meditation.

 - Eat to balance your blood sugar, as fluctuations can contribute to anxiety.

 - Pick up an art, craft, or hobby.
 Creative expression is therapeutic and inspiring on many levels.

 - Take a warm bath with magnesium salts.
 Heat is calming and magnesium is the great relaxer mineral.

 Are there “natural” things to take for anxiety?

-- Impaired neurotransmitter production (often a gut issue).
+- Impaired neurotransmitter production – often a nutrition and absorption issue.

 - Inflammation in your brain.
 All chronic inflammation in your body affects your brain.

 - Nutrient deficiencies – nutrient-deficient anemia is an example.